-Two years ago Graham and I had our hearts set on driving the back, unpaved road from Hana, but we chickened out after reading online posts about how it can be dangerous and rental car contracts are void there.
-This time we decided to go for it, but more on that later.
+Two years ago Graham and I had our hearts set on driving the back, unpaved road back from Hana, but we chickened out after reading online posts about how it can be dangerous and rental car contracts are void there.
+This time we decided to go for it on our Road to Hana, but more on that later.

 Our group of friends was nice enough to do the Road to Hana with us the day before the wedding.
 We woke up with the sun and set off in three cars.
 From the beginning I knew it would be a challenge to communicate and keep a caravan together.
 Our plan was that some people would switch cars throughout so that we can hang out with other people.